lncd/bebop/README.txt

 3. Fixed deactivation bug where bebop_tables class is not found.
 4. Fixed import twitter bug where no username is specified.
 5. Fixed error log not displaying properly.
+6. Fixed a user settings bug where edit options were available but no API key is set in the admin panel.

 Other